Skip to content

 Early Inspirations

-Before the invention of chips, early computers relied on vacuum tubes and mechanical switches.
+Before the invention of semiconductor chips2chips, early computers relied on vacuum tubes and mechanical switches.
 These early machines, such as the ENIAC (Electronic Numerical Integrator and Computer), were massive, consuming entire rooms and vast amounts of energy.
 The desire to miniaturize and enhance computational efficiency led to the conceptualization of integrated circuits.

 Initial Challenges